msac-cisw/cisw17-demos/md/code-editors.md

 * Help reduce syntax and logical errors with tools like linting and autocomplete

 If you’re writing code, always use a code editor.
 Word processors may look nicer at first—but they’ll almost certainly corrupt your code.

+### ❌ Why Not Use Word Processors for Code?

+Word processors like Microsoft Word, Google Docs, or Apple Pages are designed for document formatting—not for programming.
+They insert invisible characters (like curly quotes, auto-indents, and rich formatting) that can break your code or make it unreadable by compilers and interpreters.